inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 ## Known quirks

-* Overlay might hide behind fullscreen apps sometimes
+* Sometimes might hide behind fullscreen apps
 * It’s unsigned and new, so Windows might warn you when installing.
 Just choose "Run anyway" if you trust it.

 ## Download and source